|

 The country has an area of 42,043

-square miles and a population of approximately 12.7 million.
-During
+square miles and had a population of approximately 13.6 million in July 2010.

 the period 1960-1980, Guatemala became a "showcase" for the growth of the